jacobliedke/jacobliedke.github.io/README.md

 [Here](https://jacobliedke.github.io/RHomework/) is one of my R projects from earlier this semester.
 This HTML site was built using R Markdown and visualizes how some House Democrats voted during the impeachment of Donald Trump.

 My next R project from this semester, a visualization of some data from the Biden administration's transition website, can be viewed [here](https://jacobliedke.github.io/BidenTransition/).
+A few of the tables included show changes in the different Agency Review and Senior Staff personnel announced by the campaign in between late November and early December.

 ### Resume